 I like how the golden sunlight is sculpting the boat in this image.

 DAY 2: EARLY MORNING

-We set up the tripod, & waited.
+We set up the tripod, shutter release, and we waited.

 So, as you travel about with your family, enjoy the moments shared together, and have fun chasing the light!
 Don’t get discouraged if the light doesn’t work in your favor.
 You may need to re-visit (if you can) to get a better shot in a different light.